ricardoh19/Genius-Finance-App/README.md

 + The API is limited to 500 free calls
 + To get a new key go to https://rapidapi.com/apidojo/api/yh-finance/
 + Create an account and click test endpoint and select the free trial version (basic plan)

+## Configuring the MySQL server:
++ configurations are made in main.py in set_env_variables()
++ The MySQL password should be set to the users password that they set up when downloading MySQL for their machine.
++ By default the MySQL user is root and the MySQL host is localhost.
++ YOu may also change the database name in the same location

 ## Test cases
 + Test cases are downloaded with the rest of the code.